IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

-# Make Your Own Module - Complete Example - ASP.NET Web API Controllers
+# Creating a Module From Scratch

+This document is a detailed walkthrough of creating an [Intent Architect](https://intentarchitect.com/) module from scratch.

+## I would prefer to skip all this reading and just see the final code

+If you would prefer to quickly jump straight into a working example, we have a super quick guide [here](downloadable-example-module.md) on using a downloadable example module.

+## This Tutorial

 This tutorial will walk you through creating an Intent Architect module which will generate ASP.NET WebApi controllers based on the `Services` visual DSL in Intent Architect.

-Intent Architect is designed to work on both new and existing projects.
-In this tutorial we will have the template add additional WebApi Controllers to an existing application.
+Intent Architect is designed to work equally well on both new and existing projects.
+In this tutorial we will make a Module which adds additional WebApi Controllers to an existing application.

 ## Make a new Visual Studio Solution and Project

-We will create a WebApi project using Visual Studio's scaffolding feature.
+Create a WebApi project using Visual Studio's scaffolding feature:

 - Open Visual Studio
 - Create New Project